ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

-# HelloWorld Cordova application for IBM MobileFirst Services on IBM Bluemix
+# HelloAuthentication Cordova application for IBM MobileFirst Services on IBM Bluemix

 The HelloWorld sample contains a Cordova project that you can use to learn.